 What is The Trust Advocate 800 Program?

-The Trust Advocate 800 Program is intended to help those individuals insured through the Trust Sponsored Professional Liability Insurance Program to avoid or reduce the risk of malpractice actions and disciplinary complaints.
-The principal service of The Trust Advocate 800 Program is the availability of clinical and legal risk management consultation from a licensed psychologist with extensive legal and risk management experience to those individuals insured through the Trust sponsored Professional Liability program.
+The Trust Advocate 800 Program is intended to help those individuals insured through The Trust Sponsored Professional Liability Insurance Program to avoid or reduce the risk of malpractice actions and disciplinary complaints.
+The principal service of The Trust Advocate 800 Program is the availability of clinical and legal risk management consultation from a licensed psychologist with extensive legal, ethical, and risk management experience to those individuals insured through The Trust sponsored Professional Liability program.

 The Trust Advocate 800 Program also includes a preventative educational

 component which will provide

 CE workshops, newsletter articles, and other risk management

 products and services designed to heighten recognition of